dang-w/learning-platform/backend/tests/README.md

-# Testing Guidelines
+# Backend Test Implementation Details

-This document outlines the standards and best practices for writing tests in the Learning Platform backend.
+> **Note:** This document focuses on test-specific implementation details.
+For a comprehensive guide on backend testing, please refer to the [Backend Testing Guide](/backend/TESTING.md).

-## Test Structure
+## Test Directory Structure

 Tests are organized into the following directories: